razariah/UC_Berkeley_Data_Analytics/4_PyCity_Schools_with_Pandas/README.md

 For the record, the percent of passing students was less when the .

 ## BEFORE:
-Here are the scores calcuated when all schools were included along with the false scores modified at Thomas High 9th grade

-Total Schools = 15,
+Scores calcuated when all schools were included along with the false scores modified at Thomas High 9th grade Total Schools = 15,
 Total Students = 39170,
 Total Budget = 24649428,